monash-human-power/MHP-website/src/markdown/subteams.md

     image: ../images/chassis.png
   - name: Corporate
-    description: "The Corporate sub-team identify and engage the relevant external stakeholders to bring efficiency and cohesion to MHP's operations.
-This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport through the framework of HPV.
+    description: "The Corporate sub-team identify and engage the relevant external stakeholders to effectively facilitate the operations of MHP.
+This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport.
 They support the technical side by coordinating sponsorship, events, and marketing. "
     button_text: ""
     button_href: ""
     image: ../images/corp.png